ronnieholm/Bugfree.Spo.Analytics/README.md

 Bugfree.Spo.Analytics adds non-invasive logging of page visits in SharePoint to MS SQL Server.
-By injecting JavaScript into every page, the solutions collects metadata about each visit and sends it to a web service which processes and records it to a MS SQL Server database.
+By injecting JavaScript into every page, the solution collects metadata about each visit and sends it to a web service which processes and records it to a MS SQL Server database.
 Soon a frontend with a few dashboards and simple query functionality is added as well.
 But the purpose of the solutions